krisnova/.net/content/posts/ego-death.md

 We have lost our prerogative to enact change.
 We aren't using social media to drive action.
-We are using it to farm a false sense of worth, and to cast stones at anyone who foolishly stumbles into a virtue-trap.
+We are using it to farm a false sense of worth.
+To cast stones at anyone who foolishly stumbles into the latest virtue-trap.
 Petty nuance has replaced bold hope.

 This observation shakes me to my core.